Darrenbydesign/VS-Sass-Projects/nVision UI Standards.md

 [Provide example of batched alerts of the same type here]

+> **ProTip:**
-> **ProTip:** Sucesss message Alerts should not be used when an action would bring the user into a newly created item or when the action would present the user with their new change immediatedly.
+Success message Alerts should not be used when an action would bring the user into a newly created item or when the action would present the user with their new change immediately.

 #### Confirmation Dialogs